 Updated on June 8, 2018

-They were lucky for several reasons.
-First is they weren’t dead by the time fishermen noticed them (for more information about the main threats for turtles check here).
+And even being so, these turtles were the lucky ones.
+Why?
+First is because they weren’t dead by the time fishermen noticed them.
 Second, fishermen bothered to contact the marine park instead of releasing them again.
-Many times they do not and that happens for mainly two reasons: it’s time consuming and it might put some fishermen in danger if they might be fishing out of the allowed areas.
-Only around 10% of the fishermen in the area collaborate with us and we estimate that more than half of the turtles that get trapped are not declared and therefore released in the sea improperly.
-Every year around 120 turtles are found in the shores of Campania, half of them dead.
+Many times they do not and that happens for mainly two reasons: it’s time consuming and it can put some fishermen in danger since they might be fishing out of the allowed areas, giving them problems with the coastal guard.
+That being said, only around 10% of the fishermen in the area collaborate with us – we estimate that more than half of the turtles that get trapped are not declared and therefore they are released in the sea improperly.
+Making things worse, around 50% of the turtles found have plastic inside their digestive systems.
+These account for the average 120 turtles found yearly in the shores of Campania, half of them dead.